Building resilience in rangeland communities with big data

 Launch of Big Rangelands Atlas

-The Big Rangeland Atlas will be launched—a series of rangelands maps (around 14 initially), data, and figures drawn from existing global data sets, accompanied by on-the-ground case studies.
+The Big Rangeland Atlas was launched—a series of rangelands maps (around 14 initially), data, and figures drawn from existing global data sets, accompanied by on-the-ground case studies.
 The team is working in collaboration with the World Wildlife Fund, the International Union for Conservation of Nature, the United Nations Environment Programme, the Food and Agriculture Organization of the United Nations, and the International Land Coalition to produce the Big Rangeland Atlas.

 Finalization of data platform